 Gale Primary SourcesThis link opens in a new windowLicensed database, requires AU username and password for access off campus.

-JWL E-book Collections
+E-book Collections

 All titles are found in the library catalog.

-Ebook Central (ProQuest)This link opens in a new windowEbook Central offers authoritative ebooks in a wide range of subject areas, along with powerful tools to help you find, use, and manage the information you need.
+eBook Central (ProQuest)This link opens in a new windowEbook Central offers authoritative ebooks in a wide range of subject areas, along with powerful tools to help you find, use, and manage the information you need.

 eBook Collection (EBSCOhost)This link opens in a new windowA collection of over 260,000 eBooks available on the Ebsco platform.